Marlon's profile picture

 Solution

-I created custom post types in WordPress for products, segments, and wood categories, with relationship fields that allow linking entities to each other directly from the panel.
+Custom post types were created in WordPress for products, segments, and wood categories, with relationship fields that allow linking entities to each other directly from the panel.
 Custom PHP routes expose these links in a format the front-end can consume.

 Next.js consumes this structured data and renders the catalog and detail pages dynamically.
 The Ecoplac team manages products and relationships through the WordPress panel without touching code — and public pages reflect those changes automatically.